clartaq/cwiki/resources/private/md/About_Tags.md

 - Tags are always associated with at least one page.
 - Tags may be of any length up to limits imposed by the operating system and hardware.
 Theoretically, they could be billions of characters long.
 - There is no theoretical limit on the number of tags associated with a page.
-However, due to limitations in the editing capabilities of CWiki, you can only enter 10.
-This may change in the future.
+However, problems may occur if you add enough tags to push the editing area for the main page content below the bottom of the browser window and out of view​.
 - The contents of a tag, the characters making it up, are [UTF-16](https://en.wikipedia.org/wiki/UTF-16).
 This means you can use just about any symbol in any language in the world.
 This has not been thoroughly tested though.